Ed Smith (tight end)

-Edward Martin Smith (born June 5, 1969) is a former American football tight end who played for the NFL's Atlanta Falcons, Philadelphia Eagles, and Detroit Lions from 1997 to 1999.
+Edward Martin Smith (born June 5, 1969) is an American former football tight end who played in the National Football League (NFL) for the Atlanta Falcons, Philadelphia Eagles, and Detroit Lions from 1997 to 1999.
 Prior to that, Smith played baseball in the minor league systems of the Chicago White Sox, Milwaukee Brewers, Chicago Cubs, and Cleveland Indians.
-His nephew is Irv Smith Jr., tight end for the Minnesota Vikings and his brother is Irv Smith, also a former NFL tight end.
+His nephew is Irv Smith Jr., tight end for the Kansas City Chiefs and his brother is Irv Smith, also a former NFL tight end.

 High school and baseball career

 Smith grew up in the Browns Mills section of Pemberton Township, New Jersey and played football and baseball at Pemberton Township High School before being drafted by the White Sox in the 7th round of the 1987 MLB Draft.
 He declined football scholarships to Penn State and Florida to begin his professional baseball career out of high school, and played in the White Sox minor league system from 1987 to 1991.
 He then played for the Brewers system from 1991 to 1993, the Cubs system in 1994, and the Indians system in 1995.
 His baseball career peaked at the Triple-A level in 1995 and ended following that season at age 26.
 Primarily a third baseman, Smith also played at first base and in the outfield later in his career.